Denis Baupin: Background

 Baupin has been a strong supporter of cooperation between the Greens and the French Socialist Party.
 This coalition has jointly governed the city since 2001 and has been at the heart of the city's greening as well as a variety of other social, economic and environmental initiatives.

-On March 2007 he was designated by the Green Party to lead the campaign for the 2008 municipal elections.
+In March 2007 he was designated by the Green Party to lead the campaign for the 2008 municipal elections.

 In 2016 he was accused by several women in his party of sexual harassment.
 That scandal led to his decision to leave his position.